 Requires justification to decrease or remove label

-Applying Labels
+Applying Labels in Microsoft Office

 In all Microsoft Office apps, the Sensitivity icon in the top ribbon can be used to apply a label.
 Additionally, labels can be applied in Outlook using the shield icon at the top of the message.